April 11, 2018 Weather Forecast

 Hilo

-Overnight: Occasional showers.
-Low around 67.
-Light west wind.
-Chance of precipitation is 90%.
+Today: Occasional showers.
+High near 80.
+Light and variable wind becoming northeast around 5 mph in the afternoon.
+Chance of precipitation is 100%.
 New precipitation amounts of less than a tenth of an inch possible.

-Wednesday: Occasional showers.
-High near 82.
-East northeast wind 5 to 7 mph becoming calm in the afternoon.
+Tonight: Occasional showers.
+Low around 65.
+Light and variable wind.
 Chance of precipitation is 80%.
 New precipitation amounts of less than a tenth of an inch possible.

-Wednesday Night: Showers likely.
-Mostly cloudy, with a low around 65.
-Calm wind becoming east southeast around 5 mph after midnight.
-Chance of precipitation is 70%.
+Thursday: Occasional showers, mainly before 1pm.
+High near 83.
+Light and variable wind becoming east southeast 6 to 11 mph in the afternoon.
+Chance of precipitation is 80%.
 New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Overnight: Isolated showers.
+Today: Isolated showers before 7am, then scattered showers after 1pm.
 Widespread haze.
-Mostly cloudy, with a low around 69.
-Calm wind.
-Chance of precipitation is 20%.

-Wednesday: Scattered showers after noon.
+Partly sunny, with a high near 84.
+Calm wind becoming west southwest 5 to 9 mph in the morning.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

+Tonight: Scattered showers, mainly before 7pm.
 Widespread haze.
-Partly sunny, with a high near 85.
-Calm wind becoming west southwest around 6 mph in the afternoon.
+Mostly cloudy, with a low around 66.
+West southwest wind around 5 mph becoming calm in the evening.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Wednesday Night: Isolated showers before midnight.
+Thursday: Scattered showers after 1pm.
 Widespread haze.
-Partly cloudy, with a low around 66.
-West wind 5 to 7 mph.
-Chance of precipitation is 20%.
+Partly sunny, with a high near 85.
+North northeast wind 5 to 7 mph becoming west in the morning.
+Chance of precipitation is 40%.
+New precipitation amounts of less than a tenth of an inch possible.

 Waimea

-Overnight: Showers likely.
-Cloudy, with a low around 56.
-Breezy, with a northeast wind around 16 mph, with gusts as high as 22 mph.
+Today: Showers likely.
+Mostly cloudy, with a high near 75.
+Windy, with a northeast wind 21 to 23 mph, with gusts as high as 32 mph.
 Chance of precipitation is 70%.
-New precipitation amounts between a tenth and quarter of an inch possible.

-Wednesday: Scattered showers.
-Mostly cloudy, with a high near 76.
-Breezy, with a northeast wind 13 to 21 mph, with gusts as high as 29 mph.
-Chance of precipitation is 50%.
 New precipitation amounts between a quarter and half of an inch possible.

-Wednesday Night: Scattered showers.
+Tonight: Showers likely.
 Mostly cloudy, with a low around 55.
-East wind 8 to 13 mph.
-Chance of precipitation is 50%.
+Breezy, with a northeast wind 14 to 21 mph, with gusts as high as 29 mph.
+Chance of precipitation is 60%.
 New precipitation amounts between a quarter and half of an inch possible.

+Thursday: Showers likely, mainly before 7am.
+Widespread haze after 7am.
+Partly sunny, with a high near 76.
+North northeast wind 7 to 11 mph.
+Chance of precipitation is 60%.
+New precipitation amounts between a quarter and half of an inch possible.

 Kohala

+Today: Occasional showers.
+High near 68.
+Very windy, with an east wind 29 to 33 mph, with gusts as high as 48 mph.
+Chance of precipitation is 90%.
+New precipitation amounts of less than a tenth of an inch possible.

-Overnight: Occasional showers.
-Low around 53.
-Breezy, with an east northeast wind around 21 mph, with gusts as high as 29 mph.
+Tonight: Occasional showers.
+Low around 47.
+Very windy, with an east wind 25 to 31 mph, with gusts as high as 45 mph.
 Chance of precipitation is 80%.
 New precipitation amounts of less than a tenth of an inch possible.

-Wednesday: Showers likely.
-Cloudy, with a high near 69.
-Windy, with an east northeast wind 20 to 23 mph, with gusts as high as 32 mph.
-Chance of precipitation is 70%.
+Thursday: Showers likely, mainly before noon.
+Mostly cloudy, with a high near 69.
+Windy, with an east wind 20 to 25 mph decreasing to 9 to 14 mph in the afternoon.
+Winds could gust as high as 36 mph.
+Chance of precipitation is 60%.
 New precipitation amounts of less than a tenth of an inch possible.

-Wednesday Night: Showers likely.
-Mostly cloudy, with a low around 47.
-Breezy, with an east wind 14 to 20 mph, with gusts as high as 28 mph.
-Chance of precipitation is 70%.
-New precipitation amounts of less than a tenth of an inch possible.

 South Point

-Overnight: Isolated showers.
-Mostly cloudy, with a low around 75.
-Breezy, with an east northeast wind around 22 mph, with gusts as high as 28 mph.
-Chance of precipitation is 20%.

-Wednesday: Scattered showers, mainly before noon.
-Mostly cloudy, with a high near 85.
-Windy, with an east wind 22 to 26 mph, with gusts as high as 34 mph.
+Today: Scattered showers, mainly before noon.
+Widespread haze.
+Mostly cloudy, with a high near 84.
+Windy, with an east northeast wind 20 to 25 mph, with gusts as high as 32 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Wednesday Night: Scattered showers, mainly after midnight.
+Tonight: Scattered showers, mainly after midnight.
 Widespread haze.
 Mostly cloudy, with a low around 72.
-Windy, with an east northeast wind around 24 mph, with gusts as high as 31 mph.
+Windy, with an east northeast wind around 25 mph, with gusts as high as 32 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

+Thursday: Scattered showers, mainly after noon.
+Partly sunny, with a high near 85.
+Windy, with an east wind 21 to 24 mph, with gusts as high as 30 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Puna

-Overnight: Occasional showers.
-Low around 65.
-Northwest wind around 6 mph.
-Chance of precipitation is 90%.
-New precipitation amounts between a tenth and quarter of an inch possible.
+Today: Occasional showers.
+High near 78.
+North northeast wind around 8 mph.
+Chance of precipitation is 100%.
+New precipitation amounts between a quarter and half of an inch possible.

-Wednesday: Occasional showers.
-High near 80.
-Northwest wind 5 to 10 mph becoming northeast in the afternoon.
+Tonight: Occasional showers.
+Low around 63.
+North northeast wind 5 to 7 mph becoming northwest after midnight.
 Chance of precipitation is 80%.
 New precipitation amounts between a quarter and half of an inch possible.

-Wednesday Night: Showers likely.
-Mostly cloudy, with a low around 63.
-North wind 6 to 8 mph.
-Chance of precipitation is 70%.
-New precipitation amounts between a quarter and half of an inch possible.
+Thursday: Showers likely, mainly before noon.
+Partly sunny, with a high near 80.
+Light and variable wind becoming east 5 to 10 mph in the afternoon.
+Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

 Waikoloa

-Overnight: Mostly cloudy, with a low around 66.
-Breezy, with an east southeast wind 13 to 15 mph, with gusts as high as 21 mph.
+Today: Scattered showers after noon.
+Mostly sunny, with a high near 81.
+Breezy, with an east southeast wind 6 to 11 mph becoming east northeast 17 to 22 mph in the afternoon.
+Winds could gust as high as 31 mph.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

+Tonight: Partly cloudy, with a low around 65.
+East wind 8 to 13 mph.

-Wednesday: Scattered showers after noon.
+Thursday: Scattered showers after noon.
+Widespread haze.
 Partly sunny, with a high near 82.
-Windy, with a northeast wind 21 to 26 mph becoming northeast 9 to 14 mph.
-Winds could gust as high as 38 mph.
+East wind 5 to 9 mph becoming calm in the afternoon.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Wednesday Night: Partly cloudy, with a low around 65.
-East northeast wind around 9 mph.

-High pressure passing by to the north of the islands will keep a breezy trade wind flow in place through Wednesday night.
-The trades will ease Thursday and Thursday night as a front passes by to the north of the state, with windy trades then returning over the weekend into early next week.
-Clouds and showers will favor windward and mauka areas, with a few showers spilling over into leeward areas from time to time due to the strength of the trades.

 Data Courtesy of NOAA.gov